robinweser/fela/docs/basics/Keyframes.md

 # Keyframes

-As the name already suggests, Keyframes are used to render [CSS animation keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).
+As the name already suggests, keyframes are used to render [CSS animation keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).

 Keyframes are very similar to rules, in that they are also defined as functions of `props` and return objects, but the returned objects have a slightly different shape.